 While not exhaustive, AGLC has prepared Questions & Answers below to answer many of the questions that you or your organization may have related to COVID-19.
 If you are a cannabis retailer and have any additional questions, please contact the Alberta Cannabis Call Centre at 1-855-436-5677 or contact your AGLC Inspector.

 Additional details will be added to AGLC.ca as soon as they are available.

 General information on current restrictions can be found at https://alberta.ca/covid-19-public-health-actions.aspx.

 The Alberta government announced that the province will progress to Step Two of its three-step approach to lifting public health restrictions on March 1, 2022.
 More information about the announcement, three-step approach and current public health orders is available at COVID-19 public health actions | Alberta.ca.

-How do the new restrictions announced on April 6 impact retail cannabis operations?
+How do current restrictions impact retail cannabis operations?